UAlbertaALTLab/dictionary-database/README.md

   You can also import individual data sources by running the import scripts as modules.
 Each import script is located in `/lib/import/{ABBR}.js`, where `{ABBR}` is the abbreviation for the data source.

   Entries from individual sources are **not** imported as main entries in the ALTLab database.
-Instead they are stored as subentries (using the `alternativeAnalyses` field).
+Instead they are stored as subentries (using the `dataSources` field).
 The import script merely matches entries from individual sources to a main entry, or creates a main entry if none exists.
 An aggregation script then does the work of combining information from each of the subentries into a main entry (see the next step).

 5. (_Forthcoming_) [How to run the aggregation script that combines subentries into a single main entry.]